-Autism Speaks is dedicated to promoting solutions, across the spectrum and throughout the life span, for the needs of individuals with autism and their families.
-We do this through advocacy and support, increasing understanding and acceptance of people with autism spectrum disorder, and advancing research into causes and better interventions for autism spectrum disorder and related conditions.
+Autism Speaks promotes solutions -- across the spectrum and throughout the life span -- for individuals with autism and their families.
+We do this through advocacy and support, increasing understanding and acceptance of people with autism spectrum disorder, and advancing research into causes and better intervention for autism and related conditions.

 Autism Speaks was founded in February 2005 by Bob and Suzanne Wright, grandparents of a child with autism.
 Recognizing the need for a powerful voice, Bernie Marcus donated $25 million to help launch the organization.